seanwhs/Tutorials/NextJS/Mock-API-Server/Appendices/B-Greymatter-API-Evolution/0-Engineering-for-Cloud.md

 * investigating competing hypotheses
 * understanding the underlying architecture
 * evaluating multiple solutions
-* redesigning part of the application
+* redesigning Chapter of the application
 * extracting architectural principles that apply far beyond Greymatter API

 Although the discussion focuses on Greymatter API, the lessons are broadly applicable to modern cloud-native software.